Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ZiyiWang/Solution_Jakob.md

 3.5 still is closer to the GPT 5.2, but its surprisal value approaches more that of the human participants.

+However, the distances are very small, which can be seen when looking at the plot with the y-axis starting at 0.

 ### Visualization III

 ![](Solution_Jakob_files/figure-markdown_strict/unnamed-chunk-5-1.png)